inspircd/package-builder/README.md

 The following environment variables can be set to change the behaviour of the build scripts:

+#### INSPIRCD_CONTRIB (default: *none*)

+A space-delimited list of the [contrib modules](https://github.com/inspircd/inspircd-contrib) to install and build.
+These modules are maintained by third parties and are not supported by the InspIRCd Team.

 #### INSPIRCD_MODULES (default: *varies*)

 A space-delimited list of the [extra modules](https://docs.inspircd.org/3/modules/#extra-modules) to build.
 If not set it defaults to all of the modules which have dependencies available and can legally be shipped in binary form.